phillipnicol/scGBM/README.md

 The heatmap shows there is significant overlap between the clusters.
 This makes sense because the data was simulated to have no latent variability.

+## Reference

+If you use `scGBM` in your work, please cite:

+Nicol, P.B. and Miller, J.W.
+(2023).
+Model-based dimensionality
+reduction for single-cell RNA-seq using generalized bilinear models. bioRxiv.